Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/trendline/getperiod/_index.md

 ---
 title: getPeriod
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/trendline/getperiod/
+url: /php-java/aspose.slides/trendline/getperiod/
 ---

-## getPeriod()  function
+## getPeriod()  method

  Specifies the period of the trend line for a moving average trend line.
 It is ignored for other trend line variants.
 Value must be between 2 and 255.
  Read/write  byte.

-### Result
+### Returns
 byte